davedash/challenge-assignment-for-interviewee/README.md

 and you can't score flops without catching a SNURTLE!

 * Your task is to select the 3 finalists out of the 30 compeitiors.
-To be eligible the competior MUST of accumulated enough flops to accrue a score.
-In order to qualify for the finals, they must have **AT LEAST 7 scorable floppings.**
+In order to be eligible a competitor needs to have **at least 7 scores** in the scores.yaml.

 * The final score for each compeitor is the avg of the scores, **EXCLUDING the best and worst score.**

 e.x.
 ```
-person_1:
+Mr. Rogers:
  - 90 # highest score is removed
  - 86
  - 65